gummybearisyummy/introduce/index.md

-## welcom to jimmy's website and my favorate movie charater
+## wellcome to jimmy's website and my favorate movie charater

 you can find my secrete on this website. you aiso can find my favorate movie charactor here.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+my favorate movie is lalaland , batman , doctorstrange ,

 ### batman